2 Million Dollar Term Life Insurance | A Comprehensive Guide

 6. Policy Issuance: Once approved, you receive policy documents and begin paying premiums.

-For high-coverage policies like $2 million, insurers may require proof of income or financial justification, as noted by JRC Insurance Group.
-No-exam options are available but may have higher premiums or stricter eligibility.
+For high-coverage policies, such as $2 million, insurers may require proof of income or financial justification, as noted by JRC Insurance Group.
+No-exam options are available, but they may have higher premiums or stricter eligibility requirements.

 Benefits of Term Life Insurance